okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 ### Read

-Information about user and group resources can be queried from your app to match them against existing Okta resources, or to import them into Okta if the resources don't exist.
+Information about user and group resources can be queried from your app to match them against existing Okta resources.
+If the resources don't exist, they can be imported into Okta.

 ### Update